-CCI supports a more reasonable and equitable funding arrangement for judicial functions mandated to counties, including the district attorney's office and court-related facilities and security costs.
+CCI supports a more reasonable and equitable funding arrangement between the state and counties for judicial functions mandated to counties, including the district attorney's office and court-related facilities and security costs.

-CCI supports the concept and use of drug courts and other specialty courts to divert mentally ill and substance using offenders away from the traditional justice system.
+CCI supports the concept and use of drug courts and other specialty courts to divert individuals experiencing a mental health condition or substance use disorder away from the traditional justice system.